alema-r/Alessandro-Marcolini-Oniro/meta-oniro-core/README.md

 # License

-This layer is release under the licenses listed in the `LICENSES` root directory.
+This layer is released under the licenses listed in the `LICENSES` root directory.